Smin Bayan: Chinese invasion (1414–1415)

 Ming China under the Yongle Emperor attacked Ava over the control of nearer Shan States in present-day northern and eastern Myanmar, which it considered its tributaries.

+The duel of Smin Bayan and the Chinese General.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon, 1946 printed edition.

 Whatever drove him to defect, Bayan was agreeing to fight against Pegu's key ally, China.
 The Ming court had been alarmed by Ava's conquests of the nearer Shan states, which it considered its vassals, in 1403–1406, and had supported Razadarit, characteristically recognizing the Hanthawaddy king as its "governor".
 It had also authorized annual attacks by its own Yunnan-based troops as well as those of its vassal Shan states along the border on Ava's northern territories since 1412.
 Its 1412–1413 and 1413–1414 invasions were serious enough that Minkhaung had to redeploy Minye Kyawswa to the northern front each time, providing much-needed breathing room for Pegu.

 In late 1414, as Ava forces began their assault on the central Pegu province, the Chinese again opened the northern front.
 According to the Burmese chronicles, King Minkhaung did not deem the invasion this time to be serious enough.
 Instead of recalling Minye Kyawswa and the main armies as he did in the previous years, Minkhaung sent just a small army this time.
 But the Chinese army is said to have advanced all the way to Ava (Inwa) and laid siege to the Burmese capital.
+(Note: The chronicle narrative is inconsistent.
+First, chronicles say the Chinese army only reached the main fort guarding the invasion route.
+Chronicles do not name the fort.
+Instead, they provide the names of the outposts outside the fort that the Chinese army had captured: Yaw-Wa (or Nga Ya-wa), Kyei-myin-daing, Taung-Bilu, Lon-daw-bauk.
+Afterwards, the narrative changes to the capital being under siege.)
 After a month of siege, c.
-January 1415, both sides agreed to settle the matters with a duel on horseback between their chosen champions.
+January 1415, (Note: According to chronicle reporting, (Maha Yazawin Vol. 2 2006: 38–39), (Yazawin Thit Vol. 1 2012: 252–253) and (Hmannan Vol. 2 2003: 30–31), Bayan's battle with the Chinese apparently took place c.
+Tabodwe 776 ME (10 January 1415 to 7 February 1415) when Razadarit returned to Pegu from Martaban.) both sides agreed to settle the matters with a duel on horseback between their chosen champions.
 The Chinese would retreat if their champion lost; but Ava would become a tributary of China if the Ava champion lost.
 Chronicles continue that the king searched for the best horseback fighter in the city, and convinced Bayan, a highly acclaimed cavalry officer, to represent the Ava side.
 Bayan defeated the Ming champion in the duel, and the Chinese forces retreated.